 The infamous Sansui corrosive glue problem is one that affects many vintage hi-fi amplifiers and other equipment.
 Resolving the issues caused by this glue is time-consuming, but essential.

 You may be familiar with the scenario – over time, your favourite Sansui (or other) amplifier starts to develop faults.
 Maybe it won’t come out of protection, or maybe a channel becomes intermittent.
 These sorts of problems have many causes, but one common one is the infamous Sansui corrosive glue.

-Most equipment manufactured by Sansui, and others, during a certain period in the ’70s and ’80s will be affected by a nasty, corrosive glue compound.
+Most equipment manufactured by Sansui, and others, during a certain period in the ’70s and ’80s, will be affected by a nasty, corrosive glue compound.
 It’s called polychloroprene and, in certain situations, it literally eats through components like an acid.
-It literally becomes a corrosive glue.
+It literally becomes corrosive glue.

 Polychloroprene has been around for a long time – since 1931 in fact.
 It’s a powerful and long-lasting contact adhesive used in many industries.
 You can read more about polychloroprene and its properties in this fascinating article.